KDCube is built around apps

 The shipped contract is: @cron(alias=..., cron_expression=..., expr_config=..., span=...).
 Use cron_expression for an inline schedule or expr_config for a dot-separated config path such as apps.app1.routines.cron.
 If both are provided, expr_config wins.
 If the resolved config value is missing, blank, or disable, the job is inert and nothing is scheduled. span controls exclusivity across process, instance, or system.

-A practical example is a scheduled task-tracker routine that materializes the next due queue and publishes an operational event for the UI:
+A practical example is a scheduled inventory routine that materializes the next reorder queue and publishes an operational event for the UI:

 await self.comm.event(